 7. Gun Range Recommendation: A letter was sent to Gun Range owner to meet with Mr. Cook and Ms. Schultz with a deadline of 30 days to respond.
 There was no reply.
 The next step must be taken by Board.
 A. Martel recommends that the Zoning Administrator send a letter to Mr. Brown indicating that the use he has is a violation of our zoning ordinance and ask that he does not repeat.
-S. Schultz is disappointed with Mr. Brown’s lack of communication.
-Many community members have spoken with Mr. Brown and the Board truly wanted to speak with him.
-B. Cook referred to the facts under the MTA Ordinance enforcement on page 329.
-We are basically fulfilling the duties of the township board to respond to violations.
-The intent of the motion is to state the violation and begin a dialogue.
-B. Petersen notes that as defined by the MTA, there are more than one shooting ranges in the township.
-If we move forward with just one, then we are not uniformly maintaining compliance with the ordinance as others may also be in violation.
-He feels we are singling out Mr. Brown if we move forward.
-B. Cook states that this is good information to have so that all understand and that appropriate language be placed in the letter.
-After further investigation and review with appropriate resources; should other ranges be identified in the township, than the letter to Mr. Brown will be the first but will not be the only one.
-Further it is an opportunity to look at the ordinances, specifically to sport ranges.
 Mr. Cook moves to authorize and support the Zoning Administrator in notifying Mr. Michael W. Brown, that he is violation of R01 zoning ordinance by operating a sports shooting range defined as an area designed and operated for the use of rifles, shotguns, pistols, silhouettes, skeet, trap, black powder or any other similar sport shooting at 3048 Torch Port Lane S. as sports shooting range are not a permitted use in the R01 residential zone.
 Any further use of the range will result in the Township pursuing on this most civil infraction against Michael W. Brown for violating the Township zoning ordinance for an R01 zone.
 S. Schultz asks if this holds a penalty?
 B. Cook states it does not only if he uses the gun range again.
 If this happens that will than require the issuance of a violation.
 K. Windiate asks if based on B. Petersen’s comment’s, would any other violators follow the same process?
 B. Cook reiterates that in looking at discussion already held, the Board needs to move on the next agenda motion which is a Gun Range Zoning Revision recommendation.
 A. Martel seconded.
 Roll Call – AM – yes, BC – yes, BP – no, KW- yes, SS – yes.
 Passed 4-1